tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/03_method_references.md

     Callable<String> c = () -> "Hello";

-`Callable`'s functional method is `call`, when it's invoked the lambda will return "Hello".
+`Callable`'s functional method is `call`.
+When it's invoked the lambda will return "Hello".

 If we have another functional interface, `Factory`, we can convert the `Callable` using a method reference.